zhelyabuzhsky/yii2-sitemap/README.md

 * maxUrlsCountInFile - max count of urls in one sitemap file;
 * sitemapDirectory - directory to place sitemap files;
 * optionalAttributes - list of used optional attributes;
-* maxFileSize - maximal size of sitemap file.
-By default 10M.
+* maxFileSize - maximal file size.
+Zero to work without limits.
+So you can specify the following abbreviations k - kilobytes and m - megabytes.
+By default 10m.

 ### Console action